Women of Color Task Force

 - Mary Jo Gray, School of Dentistry Compliance (Leadership Development) – President

-- Rachel Dawson, Michigan Medicine Precision Health (University Policies / Juneteenth Chair)
+- Rachel Dawson, Precision Health at the University of Michigan (University Policies/Juneteenth Chair)

-- Zarinah Aquil, Michigan Medicine Immunology Graduate Program (Leadership Development)
+- Zarinah Aquil, Office of the Provost (Leadership Development)

 Are you interested in becoming a member of WCTF?
 Any University of Michigan (U-M) employee is eligible for membership in the Task Force if they are an active, regular staff member.